Murmele/freecad-scripts/README.md

 Additionally, once you have worked out the sequence of commands required to orient the 3D model, you can use the ADJUST.bat script to apply that sequence to a large number of STEP files.

 ### Usage
-To use the *chain* macro, you launch freecad from the command-line, with the STEP file as the first argument, chain.FCMacro as the second, and any transformation commands follow.
+To use the *chain* macro, you launch FreeCad from the command-line, with the STEP file as the first argument, chain.FCMacro as the second, and any transformation commands follow.

 freecad.exe path/to/model.STEP chain.FCMacro [cmd1] [cmd2] ... [cmdn] [tmp]